abhaysaini/Gallery_App/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
 - [Coil](https://github.com/coil-kt/coil) - An image-loading library for Android backed by Kotlin Coroutines.
-- [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
+- [Glide](https://github.com/bumptech/glide) - An image-loading library for Android powered by a powerful and flexible image loading and caching engine.

 ## Package Structure